YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 ## What are REITs?
 Real estate investment trusts, or REITs, are a special type of fund that invest primarily in income-producing real-estate assets.
-They were created in the US in 1960 to enable investors to gain exposure to the real estate market while not having to operate the buildings themselves.
-Since then, they have been introduced to many other countries around the world.
+They were created in the US in 1960 to enable investors to gain exposure to the real estate market without having to operate the buildings themselves.
+Since then, REITs have been expanded to many other countries around the world.

-There exists multiple types of REITs, depending on the type of building that it operates.
-Some examples of types of REITs are:
+There are many types of REITs that are categorized based on the type of building that they operate.
+Some examples include:

 - **Residential.** They own and operate homes and apartment buildings which they rent out to individuals and families.
 - **Retail.** Malls, shopping centres and other retail centres.
 - **Office.**